chungkil/ReSwift/CONTRIBUTING.md

 * You can propose PRs to merge with the `master` branch directly.
 We don't use any complex branching strategies.

 As a contributor, choose the "squash & merge" strategy to merge PRs with a single commit, keeping the commit history clean.
 (That's an upside of focused Pull Requests: you don't lose extra information.)

+## Publishing New Releases

+Currently @DivineDiminion, @mjarvis, @Ben-G and @agentk are folks that have the necessary permissions to publish a new version to CocoaPods.
+If you want a new version of ReSwift to be published you should ping these folks.

+To create a new release:

+- [ ] Bump version number in `ReSwift.podspec` and `Info.plist` (We follow [semver](https://semver.org/) - most importantly any breaking API change should result in a major API version bump)

+- [ ] Add the new version number and the release date to `Changelog.md`

+  **Depending on release type:**
+  - [ ] If you're releasing off of `master`, simply create a PR against `master` after the version has been bumped
+  - [ ] If you're creating a release with cherry-picked fixes, create a PR against a separate release branch

+- [ ] Create a tag off of the relevant branch (`master` for regular release)

+- [ ] Publish the new version to the CocoaPods trunk

+- [ ] ✨✨Bonus points ✨✨: for major version`ReSwift` releases, update `ReSwiftRouter` and `GitHubBrowserExample` to use the latest version of `ReSwift`